Robonon/Portfolio-monorepo/README.md

 repo/
 ├── apps/                         # Bussines applications
-├── docs/                         # docs for everything in the repo ├── gitops/                       # App of apps repo used by argocd to deploy all apps or multitenant solutions ├── infra/                        # Terraform (cloud + cluster) ├── platform/                     # Everything running *on* the cluster (Ops layer)
+├── docs/                         # docs for everything in the repo ├── infra/                        # Terraform (cloud + cluster)
+├── platform/                     # Everything running *on* the cluster (Ops layer)